nelsonccy/SimpleRESTAPI/README.md

  ##########################################################################
- To start up the server, execute ./mvnw spring-boot:run To run the test, execute ./mvnw test
+ To start up the server, execute ./mvnw spring-boot:run To run the test, execute ./mvnw clean test